 The Municipality of Penn Hills contracts with Hoffman Kennels to recover stray dogs or cats.
 Their address is 285 Cloverleaf Drive, Delmont, Pennsylvania 15626.
 Their phone number is (724) 468-5505.

-If you have lost your pet please check with them to see if they have recovered it.
-You may also want to check with the Animal Rescue League and the Western Pennsylvania Humane Society, in the event that your pet was turned over by a private citizen.
+If you have lost your pet, please check with them to see if they have recovered it.
+You may also want to check with the Animal Rescue League and the Western Pennsylvania Humane Society, if your pet was turned over by a private citizen.

-I have a bat, snake, or other wild animal that is inside my house.
-Will the police department remove it?
+I have a bat, snake, or other wild animals inside my house.
+Will the police department remove them?

 I have a complaint about motorists speeding or committing other traffic violations on my street.
 Can the police department do something about this?

 Complaints about regularly occurring traffic violations in a given area are forwarded to the Traffic Division.
 Depending upon call volume, officers assigned to this unit may attempt to conduct traffic enforcement details in that particular area to address the issue.

 I locked my keys inside my vehicle.
 Will the Penn Hills police be able to help me unlock it?

 The Penn Hills Police Department provides vehicle lockout assistance when a child, disabled person, or a pet is left inside a locked vehicle.
 You’ll be requested to read and sign an “Unlocking Vehicle Release” waiver for the officer to perform this service.

 Does the Penn Hills Police Department offer a “Citizens Police Academy?”